Harper College

 Frequently Asked Questions

-The Industrial Maintenance, Mechatronics Technician and CNC Machining apprenticeship programs last 3 years, with students attending college in the fall and spring semesters.
+• The CNC Precision Machining, Industrial Maintenance Mechanic, Mechatronics Technician, and Welding Technology apprenticeship programs are 3 years in length, with students attending college during the fall and spring semesters.

 There is no cost for students accepted into the apprenticeship program.
 Employers will cover all costs and the student should be able to complete the program with no debt.